-Every airline frequent flyer program, and some of the hotel chains have a partnership with the RewardsNetwork which lists registered restaurants and hotels around the USA.
-These restaurants and hotels pay frequent flyer miles above and beyond the 1 mile per dollar spent on your rewards credit card.
+Every airline frequent flyer program and some of the hotel chains have a partnership with the RewardsNetwork, which lists registered restaurants and hotels around the U.S. These restaurants and hotels pay frequent flyer miles above and beyond the 1 mile per dollar spent on your rewards credit card.

 If you are not a member of a particular frequent flyer program, sign up for the airline program first, then sign up with the RewardsNetwork affiliate for that airline.
 When you sign up, be sure to fill out an online profile and register at least one unique credit card to that program.
-It makes sense to register your Citi American Airlines Credit Card with the AA arm of the Rewardsnetwork, but you don’t have to.
-Likewise it makes sense to sign up your United Mileage Plus card with the United Airlines division of RewardsNetwork.
-You can register any card you want, but let’s use the K.I.S.S. system and Keep it Simple Sweetheart.
+It makes sense to register your Citi American Airlines Credit Card with the AA arm of the RewardsNetwork, but you don’t have to.
+Likewise, it makes sense to sign up your United Mileage Plus card with the United Airlines division of RewardsNetwork.
+You can register any card you want, but keep it simple.
+Remember: each credit card can only be registered with one RewardsNetwork program.

-PS: Rewardsnetwork also pays 5 miles per dollar on your hotel bookings with their participating hotels.
-I have never tried it, as I can always do better with the Priceline, BiddingForTravel, and Tripadvisor trick I described earlier.
+RewardsNetwork also pays 5 miles per dollar on your hotel bookings with their participating hotels.